UNCLASSIFIED (U)

 Applicant photograph with objects in the background.

-NOTE: Medical equipment and supports for the shoulders, head, and neck may be visible in the background for applicants with medical conditions or disabilities.
-A medical statement by a medical professional/health practitioner may be requested in questionable cases using IRL 677-33.
+NOTE: Medical equipment and supports for the shoulders, back, head, and neck, including wheelchairs, may be visible in the background for applicants with medical conditions or disabilities.
+A medical statement by a medical professional/health practitioner may be requested in ambiguous cases using information request letter (IRL) 677-33.

 f.
 Photographs should be printed on photo-quality paper.